The Splendid and the Vile by Erik Larson, A recounting of the Blitz and Churchill's involvement in WWII.

 Lend-Lease Act.
 Even before America joins WWII, Roosevelt manages to get the Lend-Lease Act passed which allows America to provide supplies to the British.

 Harry Hopkins and Averell Harriman.
-Hopkins and Harriman are sent American envoys sent by Roosevelt in order to assess the situation in Britain.
+Hopkins and Harriman are sent by Roosevelt as American in order to assess the situation in Britain.
 They both end up advocating for American support of the British.

 Propaganda and Misinformation